kyle-w-brown/advanced-digital-design/README.md

 # Advanced Digital Design

-Lab reports for advanced digital design.
+Lab reports for advanced digital design including, schematics, block diagrams, and simulations of digital logic circuits.
+These reports were used for both course submission as a student and grader material for as Lab Assistant.

 <br>